Apothecary: History

 That will be for your health and for your pride.

-In Renaissance Italy, Italian Nuns became a prominent source for medicinal needs.
-At first they used their knowledge in non-curative uses in the convents to solidify the sanctity of religion among their sisters.
-As they progressed in skill they started to expand their field to create profit.
+During the Italian Renaissance, Italian nuns became a prominent source for medicinal needs.
+At first, they used their knowledge of non-curative uses in the convents to reinforce the sanctity of religion among their sisters.
+As they progressed in skill, they began to expand their field to generate profit.
 This profit they used towards their charitable goals.
-Because of their eventual spread to urban society, these religious women gained "roles of public significance beyond the spiritual realm (Strocchia 627).
-Later apothecaries led by nuns were spread across the Italian peninsula.
+Because of their eventual spread to urban society, these religious women gained roles of public significance beyond the spiritual realm, writes S.T.
+Strocchia.
+Later, apothecaries led by nuns spread across the Italian peninsula.

 Early Italian pharmacy, 17th century.
 Gift of Fisher Scientific International, Science History Institute, Philadelphia.

 From the 15th century to the 16th century, the apothecary gained the status of a skilled practitioner.
 In London, the apothecaries merited their own livery company, the Worshipful Society of Apothecaries, founded in 1617.
 Its roots, however, go back much earlier to the Guild of Pepperers formed in London in 1180.
-Similarly in Ireland, apothecaries were organized since before 1446.
-In Ireland and Great Britain they were allowed to diagnose in addition to compounding and dispensing, becoming regulated general medical practitioners and the forerunners of General Practitioners there.
+Similarly in Ireland, apothecaries were organized before 1446.
+In Ireland and Great Britain, they were allowed to diagnose diseases in addition to their compounding and dispensing roles, becoming regulated general medical practitioners and the forerunners of general practitioners there.

 Interior of an apothecary's shop.
 Illustration from Illustrated History of Furniture, From the Earliest to the Present Time from 1893 by Frederick Litchfield (1850–1930).

 The Lady Apothecary, by Alfred Jacob Miller (between 1825 and 1870).
 Walters Art Museum, Baltimore.